 Travel back in time and discover the story of South Africa’s black citizens who lived under an apartheid government for more then 40 years.
 You’ll also learn about the country’s subsequent path to democracy.

-Prison Complex, where political activists such as Nelson Mandela and Mahatma Gandhi were once held.
+Tour the site of the notorious Old Fort Prison Complex, where political activists such as Nelson Mandela and Mahatma Gandhi were once held.
 Today it’s home to the Constitutional Court, a museum and art gallery.